 Cabin Rentals accommodate pets for big group retreats, reunions and conferences too.

 Big Bear valley is a four season resort as well as a beautiful place to live all year round.

 There are three major highways to enter the valley as well as an airport.

 But for this journey we will begin on highway 18 which begins in the City of San Bernardino, California.
 The 45 minute drive up the mountain is in itself a scenic wonder however when you cross over the dam on our new bridge you will enter an area we call Boulder Bay.
-Just past the bay you will find historic 5 acre Golden Bear Gottages resort filled with 28 restored cabins of all sizes fron little Jacuzzi studios to large group cabins as large as 5 or 7 bedrooms.
+Just past the bay you will find historic 5 acre Golden Bear Cottages resort filled with 28 restored cabins of all sizes from small Jacuzzi studios to big group cabins as large as 4, 5 or 7 bedrooms.

 Just a block before Golden Bear Cottages you'll find a brand new park on the lake, on your left, because it also provides ample parking a dock that is often occupied by fishermen and ladies with a great lake view!